Is there currently a class-action Paxil lawsuit?

 The Statute of Limitations for Paxil Lawsuits

 You have a limited time to file your Paxil lawsuit.
-The specific statute of limitations depends on the state where you live.
+The specific statute of limitations may vary by province or territory.
+The attorneys at McIntyre Law can provide you with the specifics for your area.
 But the most important thing to know is that if you think you have a case, you should contact us right away.

 It could be debatable when the “clock” started on your statute of limitations.
 For Paxil lawsuits, the deadline depends on when you knew or should have known about the Paxil birth defects.
 Conditions like autism may not become evident for years after birth.
 Still, you may need to file your suit very soon to be eligible for compensation.

-Contact our Paxil attorneys.
+If you’re a Canadian whose child was harmed after you took this antidepressant while you were pregnant, contact our Paxil attorneys today.
 We’ll help you get the compensation you and your child deserve.

 What compensation can I get from a Paxil lawsuit?

 If your child is suffering from birth defects caused by Paxil, your family deserves compensation.
-Courts don’t just reimburse medical expenses—they recognize the other costs that can result from dealing with birth defects.
-Compensation types include:
+Courts don’t just reimburse medical expenses — they recognize the other costs that can result from dealing with birth defects.
+Compensation could include:

 - Medical bills